Home Loan Affordability Calculator India

 Based on your selected comfort level, we calculate the maximum EMI you should consider:

-Max EMI = Disposable Income × (Selected EMI Comfort % / 100)
+Max EMI = Available for EMI × (Selected EMI Comfort % / 100)

 3. Maximum Loan Amount